solidrock-technology/docs/docs/releases/roadmap.md

 ### Recently Released 🎉

+- Integrations: Building out a range of integrations with popular third-party platforms, such as CRM systems and marketing email tools and analytics platforms, to allow event organisers to connect their Solidrock data with other systems they use.
 - API: Solidrock's public REST API is now available for use by event organisers, with comprehensive documentation and support for authentication, allowing for integration with other systems and custom development.
 - Payment Plans: New option to allow event organisers to specify if the plan just requires a deposit and one, single balancing payment at a later date, rather than multiple instalments, with the ability to set the due date for this balancing payment.
 - Tickets & Extras: Independant controls to manage whether the item should appear in the Box Office and/or the frontend booking process.